“Beware of dogs, beware of evil workers, beware of the mutilation!”

 It is the nature of some people to reject God’s grace.
 Not only do they repudiate grace, but they attack those who live by it.
 They attack grace with harsh legalism.

 False teachers try to influence Christians to live in the streets with them, eating garbage.
 In packs, they attack passersby.
 Are you intimidated to not live by grace?
 Do you feel you must go back to some form of works to gain God’s approval?
 Are you free to rest solely upon the work of Christ, not only for salvation but the Christian life?
 “Dogs” would love for you to live in the streets with them.
-They would enjoy your presence in the garbage dumps of legalism if you would just join them.
+They would enjoy your presence in the garbage dumps of legalism if you joined them.
 Beware!